Ficool

 They resume their stare-off as Reinhard and Pymei move them far from each other.

-Damish sighs at their childish behavior, quickly finishing up the remaining script.
+Damish finishing up their speech in a low voice.
 "Instructions will be given after you've chosen your teacher.
 Thank you for listening, you may rise."

-As soon as he bows, most of the students begin to roam around, pondering the many options before them.
+As soon as he bows, the students begin to roam around, pondering the many options before them.

 Akiro smirks.
 "I know where I'm going!"